2009 World Rally Championship: Regulation changes

 The number of mechanics available per car has been dropped from 12 to 8.

 Calendar

 The 2009 championship was contested over twelve rounds in Europe, South America and Oceania.

+Calendar changes

 The 2009 season included twelve rallies, which was three fewer than the 2008 season, because the FIA imposed a "Round Rotation" System in order to attract candidate rallies to have a chance to be a WRC event.
 Monte Carlo, Sweden, Mexico, Jordan, Turkey, Germany, New Zealand, France and Japan were dropped from the calendar for 2009, but will return at the 2010 WRC Season.
 Ireland, Norway, Cyprus, Portugal, Poland and Australia returned to the 2009 season.

 The eight events also part of the Production World Rally Championship were Norway, Cyprus, Portugal, Argentina, Italy, Greece, Australia and Rally GB.
 The eight rallies also on the Junior World Rally Championship schedule were Ireland, Cyprus, Portugal, Argentina, Italy, Poland, Finland and Spain.